danielmacuare/netcli-highlight/README.md

 # netcli-highlight
-**TLDR:** This repo will show you how to use syntax highlighting on Live Network devices.
+**TLDR:** This repo will help you to make use of syntax highlighting on Live Network devices.
 (Juniper/Cisco/Arista)

 ## TOC